collectivecardgame/library/docs/rules-subreddit.md

 ## Submission Rewards

-When your [Card] is accepted, contributors to the card get:
+When your [Card] is accepted, all contributors to the card get:

-- A reward of gold (an in-game currency) split evenly among all contributors to the card
+- A reward of 1000 gold (an in-game currency) split evenly among all contributors of the card.
-  - Cards which have bugs will receive 500 gold and not let into the game until their original creator fixes them
-  - Cards which work correctly will receive 2000 gold
-  - Cards with an especially impressive card logic ("blocks") will get 3000 gold
 - The Blueprint of the card, which lets you include as many copies of the card as you want in any number of decks for any format where the card is valid.
 - A special golden front for the card, and a unique animation which occurs when the card is played (and another unique animation when the card is played against the creator).

+Each week, you can also earn 200 gold for having a submitted card in the top 75% of all submissions.

-Updates and cosmetic updates which don't change the art significantly do not provide rewards.
+Updates, cosmetic updates, and reprints do not provide rewards.

 ## Exceptional processes